ERS-HCL/rest-yaml-test/README.md

        - select:
          value:
 ```
-## Define variables.
+## How to use variables.
-Variables can be defined inside the initGroup and they have global scope. that means you use these variables anywhere.
-You can reference these variables like ${variableName} to assign values to a header, a cookie and in a request uri.
-You can also assign values to these variables from REST response and refer the value in subsequent tests.
+Variables can be defined inside the initGroup and they have global scope.
+You can reference these variables like **${variableName}** in the request header, cookies, body and uri values and response header, cookies and assert values.
+You can also assign values to these variables from response and refer the value in subsequent tests.
-- Example:
-  - define variables
+- Example - Define variable :

 ```
 initGroup: